NZ369/AirlineCheckinSimulator/README.md

 ********************************************************************************************************************************************
 ********************************************************************************************************************************************

-Procedures for Running Airline Check-in System Simulator
+###Procedures for Running Airline Check-in System Simulator

-[Note: ACS code runs on linux environment]
+*[Note: ACS code runs on linux environment]*

 1. To compile code: On terminal execute `make` command.
 2. Ensure customer entry text files are present within the same directory/folder.
 3. Ensure the supplied sample input.txt file is within the same directory.
 4. To run ACS executable, on terminal execute command as follows: `./ACS input.txt` command.

-[Note: input.txt can be replaced with any other customer entry text file name.]
+*[Note: input.txt can be replaced with any other customer entry text file name.]*

-The customer entry text file must be in the following format.
+###The customer entry text file must be in the following format:

 The input file is a text file and has a simple format.
 The first line contains the total number of customers that will be simulated.
 After that, each line contains the information about a single customer, such that: